postmanlabs/labs-docs/src/pages/docs/sending-requests/examples.md

 ## Duplicating an example

-Duplicate an example to quickly add a new example using an existing example as a base.
+Duplicate an example to add a new example using an existing example as a base.
 You can then edit the copied example to change the name, status code, or any other part of the request or response.

 1. Select **Collections** in the sidebar.
 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to an example, and then select **Duplicate**.